 Your computer or router can be infected with malware that rewrites the configuration of DNS settings.
 As a result, your device queries a rogue DNS server that serves you fake IP addresses.

 The most famous malware of this kind was called DNSChanger, which wreaked havoc on the net until it was put down in 2012.
 It infected computers and changed their DNS configurations, pointing them to rogue servers operated by hackers.
-These servers replaced advertising on websites with ads sold by hackers, making them $14 million in profit.
+These servers replaced advertising on websites with ads sold by hackers, making them $14 million in profit (to find out more about other types of malware, click here).

 In total, over four million computers were infected.
 Their owners had no idea they were seeing ads placed by hackers who had corrupted their systems.